ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 {: #upgrade_troubleshoot}

 If you have questions or problems, go to the [support forum](https://developer.ibm.com/answers/questions/ask/?smartspace=devops-services).
 In your forum post, include the URLs to your {{site.data.keyword.jazzhub_short}} project and your {{site.data.keyword.contdelivery_short}} toolchain, and tag your post with the `devops-services` tag.

-### Pre-upgrade validation errors

-- `Project is already upgraded to toolchain.`

-   - **What happened:** This message indicates that the project is already upgraded.
-   - **How you can fix it:** Refresh the project's Overview page to view the latest banner message.

-- `Upgrade to toolchain failed because the following services that are used in the pipeline are deprecated.`

-   - **What happened:** This message indicates that the pipeline in the JazzHub project uses services that are no longer available.
-For example, your pipeline might use a builder type that is no longer available, such as `ibm.devops.services.pipeline.globalization.builder`.
-   - **How you can fix it:** In your project on hub.jazz.net, open the pipeline stages, save them, and upgrade again.
-In the example where the pipeline uses `ibm.devops.services.pipeline.globalization.builder` as the builder type, make sure that IBM Globalization Pipeline is selected as the builder type for that stage in both your project's pipeline and your toolchain's pipeline.

 ## Frequently asked questions
 {: #upgrade_faq}